drakeor/koiz-os/README.md

 Built mostly as a pet project.
 It's an x86_64 based general operating system built in C, Rust and ASM.

-It currently runs 32-bit mode with plans to have a 64-bit mode as well.
+It currently only runs in 32-bit since I don't have all the code setup for 64-bit.

-A lot of programs and stuff revolve around math since I like math.

 It doesn't really serve any practical purpose outside that.